Raunaq98/Time-Series-STATISTICS/README.md

 ***Seasonality*** is a general systematic linear or (most often) nonlinear component that changes over time and does repeat.

 ***Trend*** a general systematic linear or (most often) nonlinear component that changes over time and does not repeat

+# Stationarity

+If the data lacks stationarity, transformations are need to be done to make it stationary.

+# Autocorrelation

+Just as correlation measures the extent of a linear relationship between two variables, autocorrelation measures the linear relationship between lagged values of a time series.
+It tells us whether the  **previous observations influence the recent ones.**

+For example, in the Lynx data, if you catch more lynx in one year, you will catch less in the next year due to lower population.

+            acf() = Observes correlation values between current time spot and previous time spots.
+                     Example : independent correlation between todays's stock price and yesterday's and then today's and day before yesterday's

+            pacf() = Observes the correlation values between two time spots given that both observations are correlated to to observations at other time spots.
+                      Example : today's stock price is correlated to yeterday's and yesterday's is correlated to the day before yesterday's.
+PACF of yesterday is the real correlation between today and yesterday after taking out the influence of day before yesterday's.